wn-doolittle/caliper-spec/caliper.md

 For an Event to be minimally compliant it MUST specify an [actor](#actor), [action](#action), [object](#object) and an [eventTime](#eventTime).

+When representing the [Event](#event) as JSON-LD, a `@context` key MUST be included with a value that references the external IMS Global Caliper context document [http://purl.imsglobal.org/ctx/caliper/v1p1](http://purl.imsglobal.org/ctx/caliper/v1p1).

 #### Properties
 * `uuid`: a UUID string identifier that conform to [RFC 4122](#rfc4122) MUST be generated.